 Anyone that is involved in the paranormal knows that spirits and the paranormal are not always present – activity and involvement comes and goes – so not encountering anyone isn’t completely unusual.
 Except if you are at the Logan Inn.
 The lack of energies or presence of spirits should have been a warning sign to me.

 We sat at the bar area, which was actually quite full, and I tried to engage in conversation and calm down.
 But the longer we were there, the more uneasy I felt.
-In fact, the entire energy of the evening began shifting and the magic began to melt away leaving only that feeling of anxiety and unease.
+In fact, the entire energy of the evening began shifting and the magic began to melt away, leaving only that feeling of anxiety and unease.

-Now, I can be rather hard-headed at times (ask anyone, I’m sure they will tell you) but even I know when to say when – time to go home.
+Now, I can be rather hard-headed at times (ask anyone, I’m sure they will tell you) but even I know when to say when – time to go home!
 Before leaving, I wanted to stop off in the bathroom and gather myself.
 As I walked down the hallway to the bathroom, leaving the bar that was full of people, everything became eerily quiet.
 There were no other people down this way and the bathroom was empty.

-I took a deep breath, trying to shake this feeling and walked over the sink to wash my hands.
+I took a deep breath, trying to shake this feeling and walked over to the sink to wash my hands.
 As I approached, I heard one toilet flush… and then another… Startled because I knew the bathroom was empty, I looked up and over and then heard a stall door slam.
 Being a paranormal investigator, normally this type of thing would excite me and draw me in – but not tonight.
 I nicely informed whoever was there to cut it out.
 I may or may not have used those words, but you get the idea.

 Directly behind me was a massive, dark, billowing mass of… well… of something.
 As I moved forward to get away, it shot towards me and surrounded me.
 This only lasted a second before my feet found the will to move (run, let’s be honest) but it felt like forever.
-The feelings surrounding this dark, billowing something was pure devastation… pure sadness… and fear… and trauma… and sadness…
+The feelings surrounding this dark, billowing something was pure devastation… pure sadness… and fear… and trauma… and loss…

 Eventually, my feet did move and thankfully so did my arms.
 I startled out of that bathroom and straight down the hall and out the front door.
 My poor husband tried to stop me – he wanted to get a few pictures – but I was having none of it.
 In fact, I still was so shaken I couldn’t even explain or find the right words to describe this horror I had witnessed.

 What started as a magical evening on this beautiful night in December ended as something very different.
-One of our favorite haunted, historic spots has now become something different for me.
+One of our favorite haunted, historic spots has now become something else for me.
 I witnessed a level of suffering and torment by a spirit that I will never forget.
 I am not sure who this dark, billowing mass of energy belonged to, but I do know that they were reaching out to me.
 And, maybe one day, I will be able to find it within myself to let go of the fear and reach back.

 But not today.

-1. Wow!
+Wow!
 I love how in depth you gotnwith the history and background – it really set the mood and gave it context as the post progresses into your experience visiting.

 I am sensitive to negative energy too so I can hardly blame you for being apprehensive when confronted with that mass!